 My (albeit tiny) sample suggests that we need to move beyond the broad sweep of van Stipriaan’s model.
 Frederica and Eva Albertina were younger than the average, had more children than the average, and had them more frequently.
 Perhaps this is due to the fact that they were enslaved on a cotton plantation where working conditions were better.
 Perhaps the various owners and overseers of Sarah plantation, conscious of the need to ensure demographic growth, heeded calls to improve maternity care, hygiene, and working conditions for enslaved mothers.

-It’s also possible that one or more of these children were the result of alliances with white or mixed overseers.
-Such alliances were likely accompanied by certain sexual and reproductive obligations.
+It’s also possible that one or more of these children were the result of coerced alliances with white or mixed overseers.
+Such alliances were undoubtedly accompanied by sexual and reproductive obligations on the part of the enslaved women.
 But they may also have bought Eva and Frederica better living conditions, and with this, better reproductive conditions.
 In addition to this, they may have offered the possibility of manumission, or freedom, for enslaved children.

 Frederica’s first child, a daughter named Annette, was manumitted in the fall of 1862.
 Eva’s fourth child, a son named Marlon 2, was manumitted under the name Jacob Schove in 1851.